-Change management has become one of the most important factors for success in the organizational paradigm of the modern world.
+Change management, or management of change, has become one of the most critical factors for success in the modern world.
+In this article, we will talk about the 7 R’s of change management.

 That’s why project managers have to incorporate a process of change management in their development strategy to make sure that any changes that come in the way of their development process being a success, can be dealt with, with ease.